 Who and/or what influences your design style?
 How would you describe your design aesthetics and values?

 I would describe my aesthetic as simple, I like to keep things easy, not over the top.
 I’m inspired by things and colors in nature.
-I want to translate everyday living into pieces of jewelry.
+I want to translate everyday living into pieces of jewelry, right now, I’m obsessed with my new gold hoop earrings!

 What comes first for you, the design materials or the design concept?